Last updated May 23, 2023

 What should I do if I may have been exposed to someone with mpox?

-If you think or know you have been exposed, contact a health care provider as soon as you can to ask about vaccination.
+If you think or know you have been exposed and have not received two doses of Jynneos vaccine, contact a health care provider as soon as you can to ask about vaccination.
 Mpox vaccines can help keep you from getting sick if you get vaccinated within four days of exposure.
-If you get the vaccine between four and 14 days after exposure, it can help prevent severe illness.
-Visit CDPHE’s mpox vaccine page to learn more about where to find an mpox vaccine.
+If you get the vaccine between four and 14 days after exposure, it can help prevent severe illness and hospitalization.
+Visit CDPHE’s mpox vaccine page to learn more about where to find a free mpox vaccine.

 Am I entitled to paid time off from work while I am isolating with mpox?

 In Colorado, all employers must provide one hour of paid leave per 30 hours worked, up to 48 hours per year.
 Employers are not required to provide supplemental public health emergency leave for mpox.
-The mpox public health emergency declared by the federal Department of Health and Human Services on August 4, 2022, is not the type that triggers supplemental paid sick leave under Colorado law.
 For more information, visit the Colorado Department of Labor and Employment’s website Paid Sick Leave under the Colorado Healthy Families and Workplaces Act (HFWA).

 Testing